josemzr/vsphere-k8s-scripts/README.md

 # Scripts for vSphere 7 with Kubernetes

-These are the scripts that I use for vSphere with Kubernetes
+These are the scripts that I use for vSphere with Kubernetes.

 # TKG-insecure-registry.sh